California's COVID-19 Numbers Grow With Hospitals Swamped

 California’s coronavirus death toll has topped 26,500 and confirmed cases have neared 2.4 million since the pandemic began, health officials said.

-The state’s swamped hospitals held more than 22,000 COVID-19 patients, including nearly 4,700 in intensive care units, the Department of Public Health said Monday.
+The state’s swamped hospitals held 20,690 COVID-19 patients, including more than 4,500 in intensive care units, the Department of Public Health said Sunday.

 Gov. Gavin Newsom on Monday was scheduled to provide further updates on the situation facing California, where authorities have warned of a potential huge surge in cases due to travel and gatherings for the December holidays and New Year’s.